 Even With Rappers Set To Perform, Super Bowl's Halftime Show Remains Tone-Deaf

-Normally, the bookers of the Super Bowl Halftime performance don't have a lot of trouble finding talent for the big show.
+Normally, the bookers of the Super Bowl halftime performance don't have a lot of trouble finding talent for the big show.
 Superstars like Bruce Springsteen, Prince, Beyoncé have all performed.
 But for this year's upcoming game, nailing down a halftime act hasn't been so easy.

 In the months leading up to the February game, one high profile act after another — Jay-Z, Rihanna, Cardi B — rejected the NFL's offer to perform.
-Each artist rejected the gig to stand in solidarity with Colin Kaepernick, the former San Francisco 49ers quarterback who knelt during the National Anthem in 2016 in protest of racial injustice in America and subsequently filed a grievance against the NFL in 2017 alleging that they colluded to keep him out of the league because of his protests.
+Each artist rejected the gig to stand in solidarity with Colin Kaepernick, the former San Francisco 49ers quarterback who knelt during the national anthem in 2016 in protest of racial injustice in America and subsequently filed a grievance against the NFL in 2017 alleging that they colluded to keep him out of the league because of his protests.
 The NFL confirmed on Jan.
 13 that pop band Maroon 5 would be the halftime performers and would be joined by rappers Travis Scott and Big Boi.

-NPR Music hip-hop journalist Rodney Carmichael points out that with the NFL is holding the Super Bowl in Atlanta this year, organizers lost out on a great opportunity to make the halftime performance an Atlanta-themed show because of the amount of hip-hop artists who stand in solidarity with Kaepernick.
+NPR Music hip-hop journalist Rodney Carmichael points out that with the NFL holding the Super Bowl in Atlanta this year, organizers lost out on a great opportunity to make the halftime performance an Atlanta-themed show because of the amount of hip-hop artists who stand in solidarity with Kaepernick.

 "In a lot of ways, it says what we already know, which is that hip-hop is cooler than the Super Bowl," Carmichael says.
 "Jay-Z made this point.
 He said now that rap is the most consumed genre in America, artists don't really need the halftime show to play stadiums."